leetevan72/leetevanmusicCOPY.github.io/index.md

 ---

 ### Citi Bikes Analysis in SAS
 A school project in which I imported, cleaned, merged, and analyzed Citi Bike Data.
-The document includes SAS script and output as well as discussions of methods and results.
+The document includes SAS script and output as well as a discussion of methods and results.
 Link opens PDF.

 <a href="pdf/Module7FinalProject-converted.pdf"
 target="_blank">